BradleyCulley/bradleyculley.github.io/_posts/2023-12-26-the-desperation-and-the-love.md

 He just generally seemed harried and stressed out.</p>

 <p>I'd perhaps not have taken notice of this, had it not happened in Stockholm Arlanda Airport.
-One can spend all day in Sweden without encountering someone being frantic.</p>
+One can spend all day in Sweden without encountering someone acting frantic.</p>

 <p>I thought to myself "I bet he's American".
 Sure enough, he stepped up and spoke with the ticket agent in English, with an American accent.</p>